-- Remote learning teachers will be flexible in order to meet a variety of learning styles. - Teachers will provide clear behavioral expectations for remote learning days at the beginning of the year and at the beginning of the remote session. - Teachers will alert an administrator when a student misses more than two classes in a week (without prior teacher approval/parent communication). - Report Cards will be issued at the end of each quarter (Middle High) or trimester (Elementary).

-- Each teacher will create a Google Classroom to house all lesson information and live lesson links.
+- Remote learning teachers will be flexible in order to meet a variety of learning styles. - Teachers will provide clear behavioral expectations for remote learning days at the beginning of the year and at the beginning of the remote session. - Educators shall be encouraged to alert an administrator when a student misses more than two classes in a week. (without prior teacher approval/parent communication) - Report Cards will be issued at the end of each quarter (Middle High) or trimester (Elementary). - Each teacher will create a Google Classroom to house all lesson information and live lesson links.
 Parents will be able to access their student's Google Classroom (via the student's login) to help support access and logging into live lessons from home.
-Teachers will enable Google's "guardian email summaries" if families furnish their email. - Teachers will provide students the opportunity to improve their progress towards mastery of skills/standards. - Teachers will use ZOOM/Google Meets for all live lessons.
+Teachers will enable Google's "guardian email summaries" if families furnish their email. - Teachers will provide students the opportunity to improve their progress towards mastery of skills/standards. - Teachers will use ZOOM/Google Meets for all live lessons. - No teacher will be diverted from their assigned teaching for the purpose of acting as a substitute teacher.